Wilson Audio: Overview

-Wilson Audio is known in the audiophile community as offering some of the most expensive speakers around.
+Wilson Audio is known in the audiophile community as offering some of the most expensive speakers in the world.
 Prior to manufacturing loudspeakers, David Wilson was a staff writer at The Absolute Sound magazine.
 When Wilson Audio first began offering its products in the early 1980s, the highest priced small "monitor" speaker on the US market was $1,600 per pair; Wilson's small WATT speaker was introduced at $4,400 per pair.

 As of 2019, the least expensive stereo speaker from Wilson Audio, the bookshelf-sized TuneTot, is offered from $9,800 US per pair (without isolation base or stands), while their most expensive stereo speakers, the WAMM Master Chronosonic Towers, sell for $850,000 MSRP per pair and up, depending on finish.
 According to Stereophile in 2015, the average price of Wilson's product range is $69,325 per pair, in standard colors and finishing, and not considering potential extras.

 Wilson Audio is known for building highly rigid speaker cabinets.
 They construct their loudspeaker enclosures from non-wood materials such as phenolic resin composites and epoxy laminates.
 The cabinets are painted using a high-gloss automotive process in a variety of colors.

 The company's record label was called Wilson Audiophile Definitive Recordings and was known for its releases (31 in total) that were issued on LP and CD between 1977 and 1995.
 In July 2013, Wilson Audio began reissuing high resolution downloads of select titles.

 Despite its name, there are no relations between Wilson Audio and the UK-based audio company Wilson Benesch, also a manufacturer of expensive loudspeakers.